aysanaghazadeh/SensoryAds/rebuttal.md

 ## Reviewer dfxP

-We thank you for your constructive feedbacks and suggestion.
+We thank the reviewer for the constructive feedback and the opportunity to respond and resolve the concerns.
 We are happy you found the idea nice to explore.

 ---